MChoi-git/MChoi-git.github.io/index.md

 Although my university experience was rooted in applied mechanics, I've developed a thorough passion for machine learning.
 The root of which stems from the interesting combination of elegant mathematical fields: linear algebra, information theory, differential geometry, and so on.
 My current interests lie in within the broader context of deep learning and its constituents - namely optimization, computer vision/generative models, and graph neural networks.

-The majority of my interests lie in theory, but I believe implementation is key to learning.
-Because of this, I've been able to explore many powerful frameworks in Python.
-I've developed a keen interest in [JAX](https://github.com/google/jax); though the majority of my experience is in [PyTorch](https://pytorch.org/).
-JAX feels so much closer to the underlying math, and the functional style is really fun!
 If you have any questions, feel free to reach out on either [Linkedin](https://www.linkedin.com/in/matthew-choi-bmed/) or via [email](mailto:matthew.choi@vectorinstitute.ai).
 If you just want to chat, that's fine too!

 ## Work Experience
 Dec.
 2021 - Now: **Associate applied ML specialist** - Vector Institute, Toronto, Canada